hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 TSNEPlot(object = seurat)
 ```

-Once a resolution has been chosen, a useful feature in [Seurat][] v2.0 is the ability to recall the parameters that were used in the latest function calls for commonly used functions.
+Once a resolution has been chosen, a useful feature in Seurat is the ability to recall the parameters that were used in the latest function calls for commonly used functions.
 For `FindClusters()`, the authors provide the function `PrintFindClustersParams()` to print a nicely formatted formatted summary of the parameters that were chosen.

 ```r
 PrintFindClustersParams(seurat)